 Reading paystubs can be complicated if it is your first time.
 It is easy and common practice to just take a look at the bolded numbers, see how much your take-home is, and that’s it.
 This is why we have created an abridged and simplified version of how to read a paystub.
 With this article, you can now understand the otherwise technical jargons you never understood on your paystubs.
-If you are yet to know what a paystub is, you can do so here.
+If you are yet to know what a paystub is, you can read the basics of pay stubs.

 Other than basic information such as employee name and ID and social security number, below is a breakdown of everything you will typically see on a paystub and what they mean.

 Pay section – Pay period and pay date

 The first figure on your pay stub is often the amount you are being paid for the current pay period, whether it is weekly, bimonthly, twice monthly, or monthly.
 This figure is the easiest to comprehend.